Get our weekly guide to the best local family events!

 Kids take in the amazing feat that is GingerBread Lane at the New York Hall of Science.

-Palisades Center in West Nyack for some serious family fun all in one place.
+Head to the Palisades Center in West Nyack for some serious family fun all in one place.
 Kids and adults can take on the ropes course at Palisades Climb Adventure.
 Afterward, parents can sit back while their kids jump and play at Billy Beez, an indoor play space.
 Younger kids will enjoy the Ferris wheel and carousel just off the food court, while older ones can catch a movie or IMAX and go ice-skating.

 Courtesy Billy Beez